 Common defenses to penal code 32 includes: statute of limitations, mistake of fact, coerced confessions, duress, lack of jurisdiction, and more.

-If you have been charged with accessory after the fact under California penal code 32 call criminal defense attorney Christopher Dorado without delay.
+If you have been charged with accessory after the fact, or California PC 32, contact our criminal defense attorneys without delay for free consultation.

 Criminal Defense Attorneys